gTile/gTile/README.md

-# gTile
+# HyprWM

-### The Gnome 45 version of gTile has undergone a rewrite!
+### The Gnome 45 version of HyprWM has undergone a rewrite!
 If you experience any regressions please check PR #341 for a summary of breaking changes.
 If you experience an undocumented regression please open a new issue.

 - Gnome-shell extension that improves window tiling capabilities of stock gnome-shell.
-- gTile is used to move/resize windows on a configurable grid scheme.
+- HyprWM is used to move/resize windows on a configurable grid scheme.
 - It can be used with either the mouse, or keyboard, including customizable keyboard presets for immediate window placement.
 - This extension is particularly useful for window management on (multiple) large monitors.

-**Acknowledgement**: The original idea and the first implementation of gTile was developed by [vibou](https://github.com/vibou) with the help from multiple contributors. gTile is now a community supported project and licensed under the [GPL v2+](https://www.gnu.org/licenses/gpl-2.0.html).
+**Acknowledgement**: The original idea and the first implementation of HyprWM was developed by [topazrn](https://github.com/topazrn) with the help from multiple contributors.
+HyprWM is now a community supported project and licensed under the [GPL v2+](https://www.gnu.org/licenses/gpl-2.0.html).

 # Table of Contents